 Google's spiders look for fresh content and can spot plagiarized or 'spun' (other websites content slightly rewritten to appear new) content and will penalize websites which do this.

-If you oversell you appear desperate, and if your desperate to sell then it triggers alarms in your prospective customer.
+Oversell seems like begging and makes you look desperate, if you're desperate to sell then it triggers alarms in your prospective customers.

-To see how easy it is to lose a purchase have a look at this Wikipedia article on the online purchasing process digital marketers call the Conversion funnel.
+To see how easy it is to lose a sale have a look at this Wikipedia article on the online purchasing process digital marketers call the Conversion funnel.

-- Freebies:- People love free stuff so give them anything downloadable, e-books, guides, reports , money off vouchers, discounts for referrals etc...
-These increase your websites UX at minimum or no extra cost.
+Everybody loves free stuff so give them something downloadable, e-books, guides, reports or money off vouchers, discounts for referrals etc...
+These increase your websites UX at minimum cost.